My Ideal LiteSpeed Cache Settings for WordPress Websites

 The media settings section (in addition to VPI and Media Excludes) is an extension of Image Optimization.
 Only these settings help you determine how media files on your website, such as images and videos, will load for your visitors.

 Controlling how your media loads plays a crucial role in overall performance.
-If these files take forever to load, search engine crawlers will have difficulty crawling your website.
+If these files take forever to load, search engine crawlers cannot crawl your entire website within the limited time it allows to scan it.
 At the same time, it will cause an unpleasant experience for your visitors and make them leave your website.

 Lazy Load Images = ON